crystal-lang/crystal-book/docs/syntax_and_semantics/type_restrictions.md

 # Type restrictions

-Type restrictions are applied to method arguments to restrict the types accepted by that method.
+Type restrictions are applied to method parameters to restrict the types accepted by that method.

 ```crystal
 def add(x : Number, y : Number)